 The Need to Build Credit

 If you do not have a credit history, lenders do not know whether or not they should give you money.
 Without any credit history to rely on, they have no idea what to expect: will you pay off your loan, or will you walk away (leaving them with a loss)?
 You need to build credit in order to prove your creditworthiness.

 Who Needs to Build Credit?

 Anybody without a history of using credit needs to build credit.
-You never know when the need for a loan will arise, and it is a lot easier to get a loan with a solid credit history.
-Young adults who are just starting to learn about financial responsibilities need to build credit, and recent immigrants to the U.S. also find themselves without a credit history.
+You never know when the need for a loan will arise, and it is a lot easier to get money with a solid credit history.
+Young adults who are just setting off on their own typically need to build credit, and new arrivals to the U.S. are also unlikely to have a credit history.
 Sometimes people have built credit in the past, but they lose it because they stop using it.

 Ways to Build Credit

-- Use a co-signer (who has good credit) to help you qualify for a loan.
+Use a co-signer (who has good credit) to help you qualify for a loan.
 Lenders will consider the co-signer’s existing credit.
 The co-signer essentially ‘vouches’ for you while you build credit.
 Note that this is a big responsibility – you can cause major headaches for the co-signer if you don’t pay as agreed (see How Co-Signing Works for details).

-- Use retailer programs for modestly large purchases like furniture.
-For example, you may buy a television on the “$40/Month Payment Plan”.
-Gas station cards may work as well.
-These programs can be easier to qualify for and they certainly help you build credit.
+Use retailer programs for modestly large purchases like furniture.
+For example, you might buy a sofa on the “$40/Month Payment Plan”.
+Gas station cards can help as well.
+These programs can be easier to qualify for than traditional credit cards, and they certainly help you build credit.
 But these loans should only be used sparingly – relying on these loans too much may make it harder to get other loans (so keep it to one or two loans or cards at a time).